electricherd/audiobookfinder/README.md

 8. [Yet in plan](#yet-in-plan)

 ## My first program in Rust
 Actually I plan to do something useful.
 The program collects all information about (yet) audio books on different devices/clients, stores it and then does something with it, like showing stats, finding duplicates, aggregating everything at one place.
+The task of collecting audio book data (id tag) can be exchanged with any other task, this basically leads to a local network agent approach with zero-config.
 [Architecture](#architecture) to understand a bit beforehand is found here.

 So far only the state charts and their connection is not done but the general communication/lookup works, collecting some data as well.